heetch/confita/README.md

 ### Default values

-If a key is not found, confita won't change the respective struct field.
-With that in mind, default values can simply be implemented by filling the structure before passing it to confita.
+If a key is not found, Confita won't change the respective struct field.
+With that in mind, default values can simply be implemented by filling the structure before passing it to Confita.

 ```go